godunko/hexapod/README.md

  * Gait transition (fixed step)
  * Body trajectry control by the PlayStation/2 controller
  * Free gait genrator for crab movement and turns
+ * Trajectory generator of the legs based on:
+   * 3D geometry transformation and inverse kinematics of legs
+   * whole body velocity transformation matrix, which transforms 6D velocity of the robot's body into velocities in all joints

 Current Development
 -------------------

- * Use of Max-Plus linear system to implement free gait
+ * Improvement of free gait generator

 Notes
 -----